HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 includes the bundle manifest describe in the [DSS OpenAPI sepcifications](../../dss-api.yml).
 The structure accomadates the possibility of multiple files sharing a name.

-The bundle metadata document format for a normal bundle is
+The bundle metadata document format for a new bundle or version is is

 ```
 {
+  'event_type': "CREATE",
   'manifest': {bundle_manifest}
   'files': {
     {file_name_1}: [